QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 4. Agricultural tools
 5. Navigational instruments

-## Mini Time Capsule
-A mini time capsule with some kind of content, such as paper, can be made from a plastic bottle.
-Plastic has been around for over 500 years.
-Pack paper with the contents of a document or a message into the future in polyethylene.
-Thus.
-A flexible plastic bag is placed in a plastic bottle.
-Fold the paper from the notebook into a box in strips and gradually lower it into the bottle.
-The stripes will fill the space of the bottle.
-Optional: Make an origami in the form of a frog, a fish or a boat.
-Leave room for the stones.
-Throw the bottle into the sea, ocean or any nearby pond.

 ### Calculation of the number of time capsules depending on the number of people and their distribution over the surface

 For the example of Africa